[?] Subscribe To This Site

 A1.

 First of all thank you for the comment on my website.
-I am so happy that you are finding good information here, that is my goal with this site.
-If you have any suggestions as to how I can make it even better please let me know.
+I am so happy that you are finding good information here.

 I would opt for flying with the cakes.
 I have flown with a cake before but never a wedding cake.
 Your cake is manageable due to the sizes of the tiers and the fact that they will be nice and cold.